shmcarth/power-platform/power-platform/alm/block-unmanaged-customizations.md

 These features have limitations and might not work as expected in an environment where block unmanaged customizations is enabled.
 Using these features can result in this error: “This environment doesn't allow unmanaged customizations.
 This was a choice made by your admin, and certain actions won't be available or will be view only."

-If you must use one of the below apps or features in an environment where block unmanaged customizations is enabled, we recommend you disable the setting during preview.
+If you must use one of the below apps or features in an environment where block unmanaged customizations is enabled, we recommend you disable the setting.

 | App or feature  | Limitation  |
 |---------|---------|